tom-h/Intro-OpenRefine/README.md

 ## What is OpenRefine?

-OR is a generic data swiss-army knife.swiss army Using OR, one can quickly transform structure, filter out irrelevant data, or enrich existing data.
+OR is a generic data swiss-army knife.
+Using OR, one can quickly transform structure, filter out irrelevant data, or enrich existing data.
 The tool itself looks like a glorified spreadsheet editor, and hence the most basic "structure" that can be overlaid over existing data is to place everything into columns and rows.

 The idea behind OR is to incorporate it into a larger workflow.
 Perhaps you are working with one format, but need another.
-Perhaps you need a complex subset of a set of data, or maybe you need to merge two separate pieces of data.
-Along the way, by filtering and faceting, you constrain the data into subsets, run hypotheses about the total data-set, identify and fix irregularities, before spitting the data out again and moving on.
+Perhaps you need to extract a subset of a larger set of data, or maybe you need to merge two separate pieces of data into one.
+Along the way, by filtering and faceting, you constrain the data into subsets, test hypotheses about the total data-set, identify and fix irregularities, before spitting the data out again and moving on.

 ## A first look